-- (A) Any proposed project on a previously undeveloped site shall accommodate the development program in - a way that minimizes clearing and re-grading, especially in areas of steep slopes, erosion-prone soils, or - sensitive vegetation.
-For redevelopment projects, the site plan shall concentrate development in previouslydisturbed areas to the extent possible. - (B) As a condition of approval, every proposed project shall submit and adhere to an erosion control plan that - addresses soil stabilization, sediment retention, perimeter protection, construction scheduling, traffic area - stabilization and dust control. - (C) If the proposed project is in an area under conservation jurisdiction, the project will require permitting - deemed appropriate by the Conservation Commission.
+- a) Any proposed project on a previously undeveloped site shall accommodate the development program in a way that minimizes clearing and re-grading, especially in areas of steep slopes, erosion-prone soils, or sensitive vegetation.
+For redevelopment projects, the site plan shall concentrate development in previously-disturbed areas to the extent possible. - b) As a condition of approval, every proposed project shall submit and adhere to an erosion control plan that addresses soil stabilization, sediment retention, perimeter protection, construction scheduling, and traffic area stabilization and dust control. - c) If the proposed project is in an area under conservation jurisdiction, the project will require permitting deemed appropriate by the Conservation Commission.

-BE Th EST DEVELOPMENT PRACTICES e site plan should be designed to address the following to the maximum extent practicable.
+BEST DEVELOPMENT PRACTICES The site plan should be designed to address the following to the maximum extent practicable.
 Incorporated into Project?
-Cl earing and re-grading have been minimized Pla su an identifies sensitive areas to be protected and areas that are itable for development Co (wł onservation Permits have been obtained nen applicable) Th e erosion and sedimentation control plan addresses: • Soil stabilization (cover or stabilize erodible surfaces not in immediate use) • Sediment retention (runoff interceptors and sediment traps/ponds) • Perimeter protection (vegetated buffers, compost socks or straw wattles at limit of work) • Construction scheduling (minimize disturbed area at any given time) • Traffic area stabilization LI LI (crushed rock or similar at construction vehicle entrance and parking areas) • Dust control (plan for stabilizing dry, dust-prone surfaces when necessary) • Vegetation (preserve existing vegetation and/or identify areas to be revegetated including proposed planting species, quantity and planting specifications)
+Clearing and re-grading have been minimized Plan identifies sensitive areas to be protected and areas that are suitable for development Conservation Permits have been obtained (when applicable) The erosion and sedimentation control plan addresses: Soil stabilization (cover or stabilize erodible surfaces not in immediate use) Sediment retention (runoff interceptors and sediment traps/ponds) Perimeter protection (vegetated buffers, compost socks or straw wattles at limit of work) Construction scheduling (minimize disturbed area at any given time) Traffic area stabilization (crushed rock or similar at construction vehicle entrance and parking areas) Dust control (plan for stabilizing dry, dust-prone surfaces when necessary) Vegetation (preserve existing vegetation and/or identify areas to be revegetated including proposed planting species, quantity and planting specifications)